Chapel of the Transfiguration: History

 The chapel was built to serve guests and employees of the dude ranches that stretched north of Jackson along the base of the Teton Range.
 The land was donated by Maud Noble, owner of nearby Menor's Ferry, predating the establishment of Grand Teton National Park in 1929 and its expansion into the Moose area in 1950.
-The design was based on Our Father's House in Ethete on the Wind River Indian Reservation.
+The design was based on Our Father's House at the St. Michael's Mission in Ethete on the Wind River Indian Reservation.
 Construction materials, labor and funds were provided by local ranchers.

 It played a primary role in the movie Spencer's Mountain, which was filmed in Jackson Hole in 1963, and featured Henry Fonda and Maureen O'Hara.

 The chapel was placed on the National Register of Historic Places on April 10, 1980 The somewhat larger Chapel of the Sacred Heart was built in the park in similar rustic style near Signal Mountain by the Our Lady of the Mountains Catholic Church of Jackson in 1958.